Early life of Ustad Amir Khan

 Amir Khan was born in Indore to a musical family.
 His father was Shahmir Khan, a veena and sarangi player of Bhendibazaar Gharana and played at the court of Holkars of Indore.

 Amir Khan moved to Mumbai in the year 1934 and there he gave a few concerts and cut about half a dozen 78-rpm records.
-In 1936, following his father`s advice, Amir Khan, joined the services of Maharaj Chakradhar Singh of Raigadh Sansthan in Madhya Pradesh
+In 1936, following his father's advice, Amir Khan, joined the services of Maharaj Chakradhar Singh of Raigadh Sansthan in Madhya Pradesh, but he stayed there only for a year.
+Ustad Amir Khan lost his father in the year 1937, following which he shifted to Delhiand then to Kolkata.
+But after Independence of India, Ustad Amir Khan moved back to Mumbai.

 Personal life of Ustad Amir Khan